aiden-watcha/action-release-aab/README.md

 ### Secrets

-You'll need to provide this secret token to use the action (for publishing the APK).
+You'll need to provide this secret token to use the action (for publishing the aab).
 Enter these secrets in your Settings > Secrets

 * **TOKEN**: Create a new [access token](https://github.com/settings/tokens) with `repo` access.